 Engineering delivery comes from Mereb's dedicated team in Addis Ababa.
 Project management and client communication run through the Warsaw entity in CET-compatible hours.
 Ethiopia's East Africa Time GMT+3 overlaps with European mornings, keeping daily standups and real-time collaboration practical without disruption on either side.

-The model is clean: European clients get the legal safety of a Polish partner, the cost efficiency of African delivery, and professional project management through one contract, with one EU-registered company.
+European clients get the legal safety of a Polish partner, the engineering depth of our Addis Ababa team, and structured project management through one contract, with one EU-registered company.
 That combination does not currently exist anywhere else in the market.

 Legal entity: Mereb Technologies Sp. z o.o., Warsaw, Poland · Delivery: Addis Ababa, Ethiopia · HQ: Dubai, UAE · Services: custom software development, staff augmentation, dedicated development teams, DevOps, AI development · Clients: European companies in SaaS, fintech, logistics, e-commerce, enterprise software · GDPR: automatic via Polish entity · IP: EU law, assigned at creation · Website: mereb.tech